BUY PREGNANCY TESTS & OVULATION TESTS

 Temperature, Mucus, and Ovulation

-There is no temperature rise
+There is no temperature rise.

-Although many women will experience a slight rise in body temperature after ovulating, a significant percentage do not.
-This does not reflect your fertility but can make tracking ovulation and implantation difficult.
+Although many women will experience a slight rise in body temperature after ovulating, a significant percentage do not; this does not reflect your fertility but can make tracking ovulation and implantation difficult.

 Luteal Phase

-Image courtesy of The Bright Girl Guide by Demi Spaccavento.
+Image courtesy of The Bright Girl Guide by Demi Spaccavento .

 How Do I Know I Am Ovulating?

-During the ultrasound, your healthcare provider will look for ovulation evidence on the ovaries.
-You may also need to take an ultrasound before ovulation to examine the developing follicles and another after ovulation in search of evidence of a corpus luteum cyst, which is what a follicle changes into after releasing the egg.
+If you’re unsure whether you are ovulating, consider scheduling an appointment with your doctor.
+The doctor will perform fertility tests to confirm or check the signs of regular ovulation.
+They may order blood work or an ultrasound to confirm everything is working as expected.
+During the ultrasound, your healthcare provider will look for evidence of ovulation on the ovaries.
+You may also need to take an ultrasound before ovulation to examine the developing follicles and another after ovulation in search of evidence of a corpus luteum cyst , which is what a follicle changes into after releasing the egg.
+Blood work may also be needed to check the levels of progesterone .
+This hormone increases rapidly after you ovulate, then declines right before your periods start if you do not get pregnant.

 What Will Happen if You Are Not Ovulating?